monyarm/NovelVM/README.md

     dotmatrix  - Dot matrix effect.
 Factor 2x.

-To select a graphics filter, select it in the Launcher, or pass its name via the '-g' option to scummvm, for example:
+To select a graphics filter, select it in the Launcher, or pass its name via the '-g' option to novelvm, for example:

-    scummvm -gadvmame2x scumm:monkey2
+    novelvm -gadvmame2x scumm:monkey2

 Note \#1: Not all backends support all (or even any) of the filters listed above; some may support additional ones.
 The filters listed above are those supported by the default SDL backend.

-Note \#2: Filters can be very slow when ScummVM is compiled in a debug configuration without optimizations.
+Note \#2: Filters can be very slow when NovelVM is compiled in a debug configuration without optimizations.
 And there is always a speed impact when using any form of anti-aliasing/linear filtering.